chparkinson/path_plan_manifold_Hopf_Lax/READ_ME.txt

 Most are split into further subexamples for the individual figures.
-To run the code for a particular example, simply download the directory and run the driver file.
+To run the code for a particular example, simply download the directory, navigate to the desired example in MATALB and run the driver file.
 The RNG seeds have been fixed in each file to produce the exact image/results from the paper (in our experience, the results are not particularly sensitive to the random initialization, so these can be changed without